rancher/cluster-api-provider-rke2/README.md

   clusterctl generate cluster [name] --kubernetes-version [version] | kubectl apply -f -
 ```

 ### Create a workload cluster

 There are some sample cluster templates available under the `samples` folder.
+This section assumes you are using CAPI v1.6.0 or higher.

 For this `Getting Started` section, we will be using the `docker` samples available under `samples/docker/oneline-default` folder.
 This folder contains a YAML template file called `rke2-sample.yaml` which contains environment variable placeholders which can be substituted using the [envsubst](https://github.com/a8m/envsubst/releases) tool.
 We will use `clusterctl` to generate the manifests from these template files.
 Set the following environment variables:
 - CABPR_NAMESPACE
 - CLUSTER_NAME